onuroezcelik/nd00333_Capstone_Project_Machine_Learning_Engineer/README.md

 ![](images/05_consume_endpoint_results.png)

 ## 6. Screen Recording
-A screen recording of the project execution cannot be found in this link: https://www.youtube.com/watch?v=dGjBLTd6cfY
+A screen recording of the project execution can be found in this link: https://www.youtube.com/watch?v=dGjBLTd6cfY